 In the past, I have either led or been part of major scientific and industrial research projects including the ORCHID programme within which I developed applications of Human-Agent Collectives.
 Prior to this I worked on the award-winning ALADDIN project (with BAE Systems) and IDEAS (with SECURE Meters).

 I have won a number of awards including the Prisoner’s Dilemma Competition (2004,2005), Robocup Infrastructure Competition (2007), AAMAS best papers (2010,2013,2015), and honourable mention for the IJCAI-JAIR 2016 best paper prize for our work on game theoretic techniques for energy storage management.

-I am a member of the ACM E-Energy steering committee and co-organiser of the workshop series on Human-Agent Interaction and was also programme chair for ACM E-Energy 2015.
-I am a member of the EPSRC Associate Peer Review College and a member of the IET and ACM.
-I have graduated over 6 of PhD students.
+I have served as PC/SPC/AC member for AAMAS, IJCAI, CHI, AAAI, and co-organiser of the workshop series on Human-Agent Interaction.
+I am a member of the EPSRC Peer Review College.
+I have graduated over 10 PhD students.

 I am currently either leading or working on the following major projects:

 Future Interactions with the Autonomous Internet of Things

 Wearable and Autonomous Computing for Future Smart Cities: A Platform Grant